AmitDovtya/Jumio-Python-Rest-API/README.md

 ```
 ** Remove or comment out the API credentials for the unused platform.

-Chechout the main() function for the test requests or add your own code to create requests using the functions.
+Checkout the main() function for the test requests or add your own code to create requests using the functions.